 The EPA reports that 140 million Americans live in areas with pollution exceeding national air quality standards.
 It's no wonder that a survey by r-Zero found that 68% of Americans are concerned about indoor air quality.

-If you're worried about indoor air quality and are checking out air filters or already using them, you've likely heard of MERV ratings.
+If you're concerned about indoor air quality and are considering air filters or already using them, you've likely heard of MERV ratings.

 But why do MERV ratings matter?

-Picking the right MERV rating (not too low or too high) improves indoor air quality and saves energy costs.
+Selecting the right MERV rating (neither too low nor too high) enhances indoor air quality and reduces energy costs.

 In this article, we'll explain MERV ratings and help you choose the best one for your needs.